 Finkbeiner and Fortunato said the sample from Western Middle School field raised a red flag.
 Specifically, the results show concern for lead and arsenic.

-In an email on Wednesday, Finkbeiner said the Town dump incinerator spread municipal incinerator ash around Town from 1938 to its closure in 1978 and beyond.
+In an email on Wednesday, Finkbeiner said the Town incinerator spread municipal incinerator ash around Town from 1938 until its closure in 1978 and beyond.

 “Raw ash embankments are still exposed at Holly Hill behind the Good Will trailer, with high lead and arsenic leachate flowing into Tom’s Brook and adjacent properties with every rainfall,” Finkbeiner said in an email Wednesday afternoon.
 “It should also be noted that Holly Hill dump is being used to stockpile 8,000 cubic yards of asphalt roadway millings.
 Runoff from this mountainous pile at the dump bypasses the holding pools, and flows into Tom’s Brook, which is part of the connected waters of the United States under the Clean Water Act.”